Facts and Figures

 - The Center for Information Technology Research in the Interest of Society

-- Colleges, schools and centers at UC Davis and other UC campuses as well as academic institutions worldwide
+- Colleges, schools and centers at UC Davis and other UC entities and academic institutions nationwide

-- UC Davis Comprehensive Cancer Center unites over 200 scientists with $85 million in funds for 384 research projects to fight cancer through improved detection, better drug therapies and more effective treatments.
+- UC Davis Comprehensive Cancer Center unites more than 200 scientists with $102 million in funds for 509 research projects to fight cancer through improved detection, better drug therapies and more effective treatments.

 - UC Davis emergency medicine physicians are nationally recognized for leading multicenter research that develops new standards of care for treating children at emergency departments.